Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

 We are now able to upper bound the risk of $\hat{\bx}$, just using the fact that the above applies to $\hat{\bx}$ too.
-Defining $\bx^\star = \argmin_{\bx \in S} \ \Risk(\bx)$, we have
+Defining $\bx^\star \in \argmin_{\bx \in \mathcal{S}} \ \Risk(\bx)$, we have

-where in the last inequality we used the fact that $\hat{\bx}$ minimizes the empirical risk. \end{proof} Using this theorem, we can use $T/2$ samples for the training and $T/2$ samples for the validation, where $T\geq2$.
-Denoting by $\hat{x}_T$ the predictor with the best empirical risk on the validation set among the $T/2$ generated during the online procedure, we have with probability at least $1-2 \delta$ that
+where in the second inequality we used the fact that $\hat{\bx}$ minimizes the empirical risk. \end{proof}

+Using this theorem, we can use $T/2$ samples for the training and $T/2$ samples for the validation, where $T\geq2$ and even.
+Denoting by $\hat{\bx}_T$ the predictor with the best empirical risk on the validation set among the $T/2$ generated during the online procedure, we have with probability at least $1-2 \delta$ that

-It is important to note that with any of the above three methods to select one $\bx_t$ among the $T$ generated by the online learning procedure, the sample complexity guarantee we get matches the one we would have obtained by ERM, up to polylogarithmic factors.
-In other words, there is nothing special about ERM compared to the online learning approach to statistical learning.
-Moreover, ERM implies the existence of a hypothetical procedure that perfectly minimizes the training error.
+It is important to note that with any of the above three methods to produce one predictor from the $T$ generated ones by the online learning procedure, the sample complexity guarantee we get matches the one we would have obtained by ERM, up to polylogarithmic factors.
+In other words, there is nothing special about \ac{ERM} compared to the online learning approach to statistical learning.
+Moreover, \ac{ERM} implies the existence of a hypothetical procedure that perfectly minimizes the training loss.
 In reality, we should take into account the optimization error in the analysis of ERM.
 On the other hand, in the online learning approach we have a guarantee directly for the computed solution.

 Another important point is that the above guarantee does not imply the existence of online learning algorithms with sublinear regret for any learning problem.
 It just says that, if it exists, it can be used in the statistical setting too.